okwareddevnest/gitok/WINDOWS.md

 - Curl is included in recent Git for Windows installations

 ### Commands not working in PowerShell/CMD
-- Gitok is designed for bash environments
+- GitOK is designed for bash environments
 - Use WSL or Git Bash for best experience
 - PowerShell equivalents may be added in future versions